AyadLab/scFOCAL/README.md

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
+If you have a suggestion to improve the scFOCAL R package and GUI, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 <!-- Don't forget to give the project a star!
 Thanks again! -->

 1. Fork the Project